mh-cbon/dht/README.e.md

 # Cli

-the main.go file helps to play with the table.
+The provided `main.go` program helps to play with the bittorrent/dht table.

 ```sh
   -annimplied